WHO · WHY · WHAT

 Amaro is one of the most storied categories in drink — centuries of monastery recipes, family secrets, mountain botany and city bars — yet its public record is scattered, unsourced and increasingly rewritten by machines guessing.
 Producers deserve a record they can stand behind.
 Enthusiasts, bartenders and writers deserve facts with receipts.
 That is the gap the Atlas fills.

-We built it as an archive, not an advert.
 The category is the protagonist here; we are the host.

 WHAT THE ATLAS IS